GogateVarun/NBA-Game-Predictor/README.md

 ## Overview

-Project Question: Can demographic information be used to predict sleep-partner patterns?
+Project Question: Can Vegas odds and historical scores amongst all NBA teams be used to detemine the accuracy of sports betting webistes, such as their money line or game score spreads?

 ## Resources

-Our dataset was discovered through [data.world](https://data.world/fivethirtyeight/sleeping-alone-data/workspace/file?filename=sleeping-alone-data.csv).
-In it's original state, the data contains 1,094 rows with 31 fields.
-Using the "Sleep-Alone-Data", we will reduce fields significantly from 31 to 8, keeping the demographic data in the final fields, as well as, the field regarding how often partners sleep in separate beds.
-Using the demographic data, we will develop a Machine Learning algorithm that can hopefully predict how often someone will sleep alone in their next relationship.
+Our dataset was discovered through Kaggle, https://www.kaggle.com/datasets/erichqiu/nba-odds-and-scores.

+The data has been cleaned and prepped for database analysis and machine learning.

 ## Storyboard/Next Steps